FREQUENTLY ASKED QUESTIONS:

 Shotgun: The shotgun range may be used by members and non-members only during scheduled trap shooting times, normally 9:30 a.m. to 12 noon on Friday and Saturday.
 The Patterning board is available though outside these hours.

 Rifle/Pistol range: (25 to 200 yards): The covered rifle/pistol range pavilion is available during non-event hours from 9:30 am until 7 pm or 1 hour before sunset whichever is earlier.
-It is not available on Thursday for the work party day, or other events, matches, or Quarterly announced maintenance days.
+Time is posted near range house entrance.

 500 yard / High Power Range: The upper (long range) covered pavilion is available for use ONLY during scheduled high power events or associated practice.